Difficult events and experiences can leave us in low spirits or cause depression.

 If you start to feel like your life isn't worth living, or that you want to harm yourself, get help straight away.

-Either see your GP or call the NHS 24 '111' service.
-You can also call Breathing Space on 0800 83 85 87 or Samaritans on 116 123 for confidential, non-judgemental emotional support.
+Either see your GP or phone 111.
+You can also call Breathing Space on 0800 83 85 87 or Samaritans on 116 123 for confidential, non-judgmental emotional support.